-Look for seasonal Apple Ale, New Glarus, WI: New Glarus Brewing
+Apple Ale, New Glarus, WI: New Glarus Brewing

-Look for seasonal Fallen Apple, Spring Green, WI: Further More Beer
+Fallen Apple, Spring Green, WI: Further More Beer

-Look for Apple Wines, Richland Center: Weggy Winery
+Available in our salesroom: Apple Wines, Richland Center: Weggy Winery

-Look for Apple Wines, Dubuque, Iowa: Stone Cliff Winery
+Apple Wines, Dubuque, Iowa: Stone Cliff Winery

-Look for Apple Wines, Galena, IL Galena Cellars
+Apple Wines, Galena, IL Galena Cellars

-Look for Apple Wines, Cedar Rapids, Iowa: Cedar Ridge Vineyards, Winery and Distillery
+Apple Wines, Cedar Rapids, Iowa: Cedar Ridge Vineyards, Winery and Distillery

 A modern 24" continuous belt press makes pressing 800 to 1,000 gallons of cider an hour a possibility.
-Windfall apples are not used.
+Windfall apples are never used.
 Sorted apples come from our packing house in bulk bins, where they are kept in cold storage until an order is ready to be pressed.
-All apples are sorted again and sent through rotating brushes for a fresh water wash before dropping into the blade mill to be crushed into pomace, and sent through the belt press.
+All apples are sorted again and sent through rotating brushes for a fresh water wash before dropping into the blade mill to be crushed into pomace, then sent through the belt press.

 For further information about our pasteurized apple cider or apple cherry cider, or unpasteurized cider to be used ONLY for fermentation or distillation purposes contact the Cider Mill Manager, Bill Meyer or Orchard Manager Andy Meyer